squirlemaster42/video-game-inq/README.md

 Essential Question: How did video games progress between 1970-90s in America?

-Thesis: Between the 1970 and 1990s, video games grew to be a very popular, and massive industry in America?
+Thesis: Between the 1970 and 1990s, video games grew to be a very popular, and massive industry in America.